 - It will take some practice and consistency to get used to momentum indicators

-- Once you get the hang of it, these are easy to spot
+- Once you get the hang of it, momentum indicators are easy to spot

-- As a trader, one must know that indicators can give false signals as the market digests new information and data.
-Trade with caution and stop loss.
+- As a trader, you must know that momentum indicators can give false signals as the market digests new information and data.
+Trade with caution and don't forget to keep a stop loss.